jake-walker/jakew.me/source/_posts/2015-10-04-hacking-the-5th-generation-kindle-fire.md

 date: 2015-10-04 21:05:00
 tags:
   - kindle-hacking
+description: "[OLD] Adding Google Apps, Rooting, Removing Bloatware and Changing the Launcher of a 5th Generation Kindle Fire"
 ---
 > This post is quite old, so the formatting isn't as fabulous as some of my newer posts.